Cover Date: March 1933

 The two-hour exercise routine that Doc Savage practices daily appears here.

-The first thing that generally comes to mind after reading the expression “Red Death” is likely to be The Masque of the Red Death by Edgar Allen Poe.
+The first thing that generally comes to mind after reading the expression “Red Death” is likely to be “The Masque of the Red Death” by Edgar Allen Poe.
 So just what was the “Red Death” as described in the story?
 The symptoms include red patches on the victim’s neck and fever.
 Doc determines the disease is a version of Parrot fever.
-In the story, Doc Savage comes up with a treatment for the “Red Death.”
+In the story, Doc Savage produces a treatment for the “Red Death.”
 Doc examines some of the sick natives before making a foray into the surrounding jungle.
 He returns with a collection of plants with which he treats his patients.
-The comments about an epidemic of Parrot fever a few years earlier was an actual fact.
+The comments about an epidemic of Parrot fever a few years earlier are factual in nature.
 The headline below is from 1930.

 Spanish words and English meanings: Blanco Grande means “large white” while Rubio means “blond or fair-haired.”
 Avispa means “wasp.”
 Monja means nun.